 It would be rare to get rid of a laser printer after printing only 1,200 pages.
 The lower end is included just to compare with inkjet printers.

 The middle figures have the most overlap between inkjet and laser printers.
 As for the high end of the scale, laser printers can last much longer than 50,000 pages.
 Some can handle that many pages per month.

 |Type||Copy Paper||Multi-purpose Paper||Color Paper||Glossy Color Paper||Inkjet only>||Photo Paper||Professional Photo Paper|

 For an explanation of the different types of paper, copy, laser, inkjet, and even transfer paper are covered.

-These figures show paper costs for laser printers are minimal compared with photo paper for inkjet printers.
-How much photo paper is used will drastically change the operating costs.
+These figures show how your paper costs are minimal for a laser printer.
+Compared to your costs with photo paper for inkjet printers.
+How much photo paper you use will drastically change the operating costs.

-For laser printers, the coated color paper is the top of the line.
+For laser printers, the glossy color paper is the best you can get.
 Photo paper and professional photo paper are for inkjet printers only.
 The coating on those papers will not work in a laser printer.

 As we saw in the text comparison, good photo paper makes great text.
-Still it would be very expensive to sustain printing documents on photo paper.
-There is usually some mix between multi-purpose paper and the good stuff to save on printing costs.
+Still it would be very expensive for you to print documents on photo paper.
+There is usually some mix between multi-purpose paper and the good stuff to save you on printing costs.